 Substance Abuse Trends

-While people continue to face unemployment, economic difficulties, and general concerns for staying healthy, their stress increases, and so does their reliance on self-medicating with drugs and alcohol.
+While people continue to face unemployment, economic difficulties, and general concerns about staying healthy, their stress increases, and so does their reliance on self-medicating with drugs and alcohol.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), “the estimated 53.2 million people aged 12 or older in 2018 who were past year illicit drug users correspond to 19.4 percent of the population.”
 In other words, one in five people 12 years or older in the U.S. used illicit drugs within the past year.

 Prior to the COVID-19 pandemic, drug abuse in the U.S. was already on the rise, coinciding with the legalization of marijuana in many states.
 With added stresses, this number will continue to rise when comparing this pandemic to other historic national crises, such as the terrorist attacks on 9/11.
 Studies revealed that many people sought self-medicating as a way to cope with symptoms of depression and post-traumatic stress disorder (PTSD).

-According to a Nielson report, “U.S. sales of alcoholic beverages rose 55% in the week ending in March 21.”
+According to a Nielson report, “U.S. sales of alcoholic beverages rose 55% in the week ending on March 21.”
 With liquor stores and legal marijuana sales deemed essential and remaining open for business in some states, and the ability to drink while working remotely, evidence of substance abuse during COVID-19 has already begun.

 Essential Industries